Today we're comparing possibly two of the most popular platforms in the all-in-one online course platform niche.

 Kajabi remains unmatched when it comes to course design and student's experience not just in comparison to Kartra, but among all other all-in-one platforms in the industry.

 Kajabi puts a huge emphasis on how things look in the front-end and the user journey, which goes beyond just the learning experience but also has an influence on building a loyal audience that will come back for more.

 A word of mention for some extra features that are notable on both sides and exclusive to one or the other platform.

 Well, Kartra has a similar integrated calendar feature that will allow you to invite your prospects to book a free or paid consultation for example.

 But that’s not all!
 You'll also be able to set recurring classes which user can book, or simply weekly office hours for people to join.

 The possibilities for your courses and memberships are endless!

 This is an alternative to creating a private Facebook group and allows to keep everything in the same place.

-You can organize the community in Topics, much like a forum, and even go live from the community page!There is also a member's directory for your people to network with each other or simply find an accountability partner.
+You can organize the community in channels and group conversation, create challenges, gamify the experience and have a Leaderboard.There is also a member's directory for your people to network with each other or simply find an accountability partner.